ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/03-Solving_Equations_of_Motion.md

 {: .callout}

 ### Constraint Algorithms
 To constrain bond length in a simulation the equations of motion must be modified.
-This is often accomplished by the application of constraint forces acting along a bond in opposite directions.
+Constraint forces acting in opposite directions along a bond are usually applied to accomplish this.
 The total energy of the simulation system is not affected in this case because the total work done by constraint forces is zero.
-In constrained simulation first the unconstrained step is done, then corrections are applied to satisfy constraints.
+In constrained simulation, the unconstrained step is performed first, then corrections are applied to satisfy constraints.

-Because bonds in molecules are coupled satisfying all constraints is a non-linear problem.
+Since bonds in molecules are coupled, satisfying all constraints is a complex nonlinear problem.
 Is it fairly easy to solve it for a small molecule like water but as the number of coupled bonds increases, the problem becomes more difficult.
 Several algorithms have been developed for use specifically with small or large molecules.

 **SETTLE** is very fast analytical solution for small molecules.
 It is widely used to constrain bonds in water molecules.